-The best Dolby Atmos Xbox Series X games have the power to transform your gaming experience thanks to the wonders of spatial audio.
-If you’ve yet to discover what Dolby Atmos can do, this list of curated games provide perfect examples of why the audio format is so highly regarded (even Apple have opted for Dolby Atmos over the alternatives).
+The best Dolby Atmos Xbox Series X games can transform your gaming experience, and that's thanks to the wonders of spatial audio.
+If you haven't discovered what Dolby Atmos can do, this list of curated games provides perfect examples of why the audio format is so highly regarded.

 As gamers will testify, surround sound can be extremely beneficial whether you’re playing competitively or simply want to be fully engrossed in a game's fantastical world.
 Dolby Atmos attempts to facilitate this by making the sound feel like it’s coming from all around, as well as above, and the effect can often be amazing.

 These Dolby Atmos Xbox Series X games show what the spatial audio format can do.
 If you're looking for a list of the best Xbox Series X games generally, we've got you covered in our linked guide.
 Otherwise, here's the best Xbox experiences currently going.

 Call of Duty: Warzone has terrific sound design.
 There is an astonishing amount of detail crammed into the game’s audio, whether you’re reloading a magazine into one of Warzone’s many weapons or holding your breath as you line up that long-range sniper shot, every action sounds incredibly realistic.

 Dolby Atmos provides an extra layer of fidelity to what is an already sumptuous sounding game, though.
 With players regularly dropping in from the skies and scurrying around on the floors below when you’re holed up in a building, Dolby Atmos can really help you determine the exact location of your enemy… before it’s too late.
 In a game where margins can often be razor thin, you’ll need every competitive advantage you can get.

 Read our full Call of Duty: Warzone review